akhikhl/wuff-sandbox/README.md

 gradle build
 ```

-Each time you build Wuff (or just wuff-plugin), it gets installed to local maven repository, so that wuff-sandbox can immediately use modified code.
+Each time you build Wuff (or just wuff-plugin), it gets installed to local maven repository, so that wuff-sandbox can immediately use modified code (without publishing to jfrog).